 IT ALL STARTED IN 2016 –

 Co-founders Lisa Flynn and Manuel Rosso met while working at separate Austin startups, but would quickly form a bond around a shared frustration: why was it so hard, they wondered, to find meat worthy of the home kitchen?
-If the commercial meat industry couldn’t produce their acceptable level of quality, where the ranchers who could?
+If the commercial meat industry couldn’t produce their acceptable level of quality, where were the ranchers who could?
 From necessity, a business was born, and the two set out to identify local ranches dedicated to quality and humanity.

 Manuel Rosso’s childhood memories conjure his family's connection to their Puerto Rican land and local food sources.
 A serial entrepreneur focused in the intersection of food and technology, he believed developing technological systems could be used to reinvent the connection between proprietor and consumer, reviving a relationship universal to the agricultural market prior to the decline of the traditional butcher shop.
 Central Texas, he found, offered ranches meeting the highest standards, as well as consumers interested in bypassing the supermarket supply.